If you've ever felt the frustration of managing multiple online accounts, whether…

 Expectedly, these two drawbacks often overlap, so that one-time Square users find their accounts arbitrarily closed or funds withheld.
 Then they don’t get the support to rectify the anomaly from Square.

-Worse is Square terminating your account, and you can’t access their telephone line.
+Worse is Square terminating your account, and you can’t reach their customer service line.
 Urgh!
 Their support agents solely communicate via email, which means a 24/7 turnaround of getting a response – frustrating, right?

-Then, some users have shed some light about never hearing from Square; characteristically, you don’t understand concrete answers regarding the state of your account.
+Then, some users have noted they’ve never heard from Square; characteristically, you don’t get concrete answers about the state of your account.

 Shopify